MattPahuta/social-media-dashboard/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [freeCodeCamp with Jessica Chan](https://www.youtube.com/watch?v=krfUjg0S2uI) - Jessica produced this excellent tutorial for FreeCodeCamp where she works through this project design.
 - [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.